eileenxue/react-intro-tutorial/tic-tac-toe/README.md

-# Getting Started with Create React App
+# React Tic Tac Toe

+Inspired by the official tutorial for [Intro to React](https://reactjs.org/tutorial/tutorial.html).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).